Implement mobile and browser apps

-commercetools Composable Commerce offers OAuth scopes and endpoints designed to enable a secure communication with the API from a mobile or browser app.
-This tutorial teaches you how you can use them.
-It will walk you through on how to display Products, creating a Customer account and putting a Product into a Cart.
+commercetools Composable Commerce offers OAuth scopes and endpoints designed to enable secure communication with the API from a mobile or browser app.
+This tutorial shows you how to use them.
+It walks you through how to display Products, create a Customer account, and add a Product to a Cart.

 To follow this tutorial, you should have a Project set up, as described in Getting Started.